nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 ---

 All quotes are from w3schools.com.
-Also, check this [node.js YouTube course](https://www.youtube.com/watch?v=Oe421EPjeBE&t=19716s&ab_channel=freeCodeCamp.org) for detailed explanation of node.js
+Also, check this [node.js YouTube course](https://www.youtube.com/watch?v=Oe421EPjeBE&t=19716s&ab_channel=freeCodeCamp.org) for a detailed tutorial of node.js

 ---